Square Footage Calculator

 How to Convert to Square Feet

 You can also calculate square feet by converting a known area that’s in different units of measure.
-You can convert square inches, square yards, or metric units such as square meters to square feet using one of the formulas below.
+You can convert square inches, square yards, or square meters to square feet using one of the formulas below.

 Square Inches: